BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/calibration-plan/atlas_analog_do_sensor_calibration.md

 # Atlas Analog Dissolved Oxygen Sensor Calibration

-A walkthrough of the Atlas Analog Dissolved Oxygen Sensor calibration procedure {: .fs-6 .fw-300 }
+A walkthrough of the Atlas Analog Dissolved Oxygen Sensor calibration procedure.
+{: .fs-6 .fw-300 }

 ## Materials

-Arduino Board
+1x Arduino Zero
-Laptop
+1x Laptop
+1x USB to micro-usb cable
-Wires
+3x M-F Jumper Wires
+1x Arduino Micro Jumper

-Atlas Science Electrolye Solution
+1x Bottle of Atlas Science Electrolye Solution
-Water
+1x Bowl of Tap Water

-## Procedure Bare Metal Arduino Zero
+## Calibration Procedure

-1. Grab the Arduino Zero that you're deploying to the field
+1. Grab the Arduino Zero that's being deployed in the field

-2. Fill the membrane with the Electrolyte solution
+2. If the dissolved oxygen sensor has not been serviced in over a month, replace / fill the Electrolyte solution in the sensor membrane

-3. Connect the sensor to the Arduino board
+3. Wire the dissolved oxygen sensor to the Arduino Zero board

+4. Open the Visual Studio Code IDE

+5. Open the device-firmware project

+6. Set the program to run the test tasks

+7. Set the test task to the CALIBRATE_DO_SENSOR task

+8. Plug the laptop into the Arduino Zero programming port

+9. Attach the micro jumper to the debugger chip enable wires

+10. Run the program in debug mode

+11. Add a debug point to the vtask delay after the sensor measure command

-4. Verify that measurements are being received
+12. Verify that measurements are being received

-    - It is recommended that you create a new task that only takes a measurement for the DO sensor continuously
+13. If successfully recieiving emasurmenets, contine, else check the sensor wiring

-5. Dip the probe into water
+14. Dip the probe into water

-6. Debug the program and view the result of each measurement
+15. Remove the probe from the water and twirl it around in the air

+16. Twirl the probe for a few minutes and start debigging teh program

-7. Once the values have stabilized, record that measurement
+17. Once the sensor measurments have stabilized, record the milivoltage of the measurement

-8. Insert that value into the DO conversion function code in the fraction.

-## Procedure Arduino Uno

-1. Grab the Arduino Uno that you're deploying

-2. Fill the membrane with the Electrolyte solution.

-3. Follow the process to download and run the sample code: https://www.atlas-scientific.com/files/gravity-DO-ardunio-code.pdf

-4. Connect the DO sensor to the board

-5. Flash the sample code to the Arduino Uno
+18. Edit the calibration variable to succesfully claibrate the sensor

-6. Open the serial monitor

-7. Dip the probe into water

-8. Type "CAL" into the serial monitor and press enter.

-9. You should receive a response on the serial monitor once complete.
+19. Repeat steps 14 - 16

+20. If successfully calibrated the sensor should show the dissolved oxygen percentage of around 100%